 The countercyclical capital buffer is intended to ensure that capital requirements take account of the macroprudential environment in which banks operate.
 It is applied when excess credit growth is associated with a build-up of system-wide risk.
 It is based on the following elements:

 - each regulator decides, based on credit conditions in its country, when to activate the buffer.
-Once activated, the buffer will take the form of an add-on to minimum capital requirements.
-At all other times the buffer will be zero;
+Once activated, the buffer takes the form of an add-on to minimum capital requirements.
+At all other times the buffer is zero;

-- banks with purely domestic exposure will be subject to the full amount of the buffer; and
+- banks with purely domestic exposure are subject to the full amount of the buffer; and

 - banks that are internationally active will apply an add-on depending on the geographical location of their credit exposures.

 The Basel Committee has stated that setting this buffer is likely to be appropriate where the ratio of credit to gross domestic product (GDP) exceeds its long-term trend.
 However, as this measure is not always a clear indicator of excessive credit growth, judgement needs to be applied.

 The range of the buffer is generally between zero and 2.5 per cent, and is added to the capital conservation buffer.
 Unlike the capital conservation buffer, this additional buffer may be satisfied by common equity or other fully loss-absorbing capital, although until the Basel Committee issues further guidance on the requirements for such loss-absorbing capital, the buffer needs to be satisfied by common equity.
 During the covid-19 pandemic, most jurisdictions with a countercyclical capital buffer released it.

 In November 2019, the Committee issued guiding principles for the operationalisation of a sectoral countercyclical capital buffer.
 The guiding principles are defined by tailoring the broad-based countercyclical capital buffer principles on a sectoral basis.
 The guiding principles are not included in the Basel standards and are only applicable for those jurisdictions that choose to implement them on a voluntarily basis.